The FINRA Arbitration Process

 Twenty days prior to the arbitration hearing, both parties tell the other what witnesses they will be calling at the hearing and exchange copies of exhibits.
 Our FINRA Arbitration law firm in New York takes great pride in the preparation we do for every case, no stone is left unturned and we employ sophisticated strategies and use sophisticated trial programs.What Happens at an Arbitration Hearing?

 FINRA usually selects a neutral venue close to the investor claimant’s residence.
 It could even be a FINRA office.
 Each side makes an opening statement, then the claimant presents witnesses and evidence and calls in any expert witnesses with specialized knowledge to weigh in on technical aspects.
 Respondents get an opportunity to cross examine the claimants’ witnesses.

 After the claimants lay out the case, the respondents also present exhibits and expert witnesses.
 Claimants may cross-examine the respondents' witnesses.
 Both parties present their closing arguments.
+Our attorneys evaluate these arbitrators and rank and strike them on FINRA’s DR Portal.
 The arbitration panel meets to decide on the case based on the arguments and evidence presented.
 Within 30 days, the panel issues a written decision, either awarding the total amount claimed, a smaller sum or none.
-They are not required to provide an explanation for their decision.What Happens After The FINRA Hearing and Award Decision?
+They are not required to provide an explanation for their decision.What Happens After the FINRA Hearing and Award Decision?